MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 |Standard |1 | Standard retry with linear wait time will be made |
 |ExponentialBackOff |2 | Retry by exponential backoff will be made |

+## RetryDetails

-**RetryDetails**: The is used for communicating the retry policy where retry is required.
+This is used for communicating the retry policy where retry is required.

 |Property |Type |Description |
 |:----------|:-------------|:----------|